rlemaigre/Easy-UndoRedo/README.md

 The library defines two mixins :

- * `UndoRedoStack` : grafts an undo redo stack on any component that incorporates it
+ * `UndoRedoStackMixin` : grafts an undo redo stack on any component that incorporates it
- * `UndoRedoClient` : provides easy access to the nearest component in the ancestor chain with an undo redo stack grafted onto it
+ * `UndoRedoClientMixin` : provides easy access to the nearest component in the ancestor chain with an undo redo stack grafted onto it

 ## Interfaces
  The library defines one interface : `Command`.